tensorflow/tensorflow/g3doc/Rationale.md

 libraries operating on data at higher levels (or at the highest level) of the memory hierarchy.

-**Strengths**

-*   MLIR is closed under the kind of transformations needed to lower to TPUs;
-    MLIR can be used to represent both the input and output of emitters
-*   MLIR allows us to build modular and reusable target independent and target dependent passes - since each pass/emitter can read in another's output.
+In summary, MLIR is convenient for and closed under the kind of transformations needed to lower to general-purpose as well as specialized accelerators.
+It also allows one to build modular and reusable target independent and target dependent passes.

 ## Design Decisions